Lauriela Martins

-Lauriela Martins is an Angolan beauty pageant titleholder who won Miss Angola 2017 and represented Angola at Miss Universe 2017.
-She also will represent Angola at the Miss International 2025 pageant in Tokyo, Japan.
+Lauriela Martins is an Angolan beauty pageant titleholder who was crowned Miss Angola 2017 and represented Angola at Miss Universe 2017.
+In 2025, she also represented Angola at Miss International 2025.

+Pageantry

+Miss Universe 2017

 Martins was crowned Miss Angola 2017 on 18 December 2016.
-At the Miss Universe 2017 pageant, held in Las Vegas, Nevada in November 2017, Martins did not reach the top 16.
+This earned her the right to represent Angola at Miss Universe 2017 in Las Vegas, Nevada.
+However, she failed to reach the top 16.

+Miss International 2025

-Martins won Miss International Angola 2025 and will represent Angola at the Miss International 2025 pageant at Yoyogi National Gymnasium, Shibuya, Tokyo, Japan on 27 November 2025.
+Eight years later, Martins represented Angola at Miss International 2025 in Tokyo, Japan, where she reached the top 20.